MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActiveSyncMailboxPolicy.md

 ```

 ### -UNCAccessEnabled
-!!!
-Exchange Server 2010

-The UNCAccessEnabled parameter specifies whether access to Microsoft Windows file shares is enabled.
-Access to specific shares is configured on the Exchange ActiveSync virtual directory.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The UNCAccessEnabled parameter specifies whether access to Microsoft Windows file shares is enabled.
 Access to specific shares is configured on the Microsoft Exchange ActiveSync virtual directory.

 ```yaml
 Type: $true | $false